Nearly geodesic surfaces are filling: Introduction

-In addition to being an $SL_2(\R)$-orbit in $\hy$, a geodesic plane can be defined as a submanifold with principal curvatures $0$.
-A slight perturbation to these geodesic planes gives rise to minimal planes with small principal curvatures and limit sets with small quasi-Fuchsian constants.
-Since the polyhedron fundamental domain is compact, finitely many evenly distributed almost-geodesic planes remain candidates for filling.
-In other words, although the proof of \Cref{large Fuchsian component} relies on the rigidity of $\sltr$-orbits, the topological filling nature persists for nearby surfaces which are not homogeneous (i.e., orbits of Lie subgroups of $\sltc$).
+A plane is also a submanifold with principal curvatures $0$.
+Let $P_1, \cdots, P_m$ (from \Cref{finitely many non filling}) enumerate non filling planes in $M$.
+The union $K$ of the preimages $\tilde{P_i}$ in $\hy$ of $\cup_{i=1}^m P_i$ is a discrete set of plane.
+If $S$ is a minimal surface with very small but nonzero principal curvature, its lift $\ts\subset \hy$ cannot be supported entirely in $\cup_{P\in K}N_\epsilon(\tilde{P})$ for $\epsilon$ small enough (see \Cref{ag surfaces not supported in small nbhd of finitely many Fuchsian}).
+Thus by \Cref{finitely many non filling}, $\ts$ must have a large chunk very close to a plane $P_f$ whose image under $\Gamma$ is strongly filling.
+Thus the image of $\ts$ under $\Gamma$ is also strongly filling, implying that $S$ is strongly filling.
+In other words, although the proof of \Cref{large Fuchsian component} relies on the rigidity of $\sltr$-orbits, the topological filling nature persists for small-curvature surfaces which are not homogeneous (i.e., orbits of Lie subgroups of $\psltc$).

+We now describe some motivations from and applications to geometric group theory and virtual properties for strong fillingness.
+We say $[S]$ in $ M$ \textit{separates} two distinct points $p, q \in \partial \widetilde{M}$ if $S'\in [S]$ has a cover $\widetilde{S'}\subset \tm$ such that $p, q$ belong to different components of $\partial \widetilde{M}-\partial\widetilde{S'}$.
+Kahn-\mkv \cite{kmImmersingAlmostGeodesic} construct a collection of nearly geodesic surfaces which is dense in the Grassmannian $2$-plane bundle $\gtm$.
+Sageev \cite{smCodim1Subgroups,smCubeComplex} pioneered in a simple but powerful construction of a cocompact action of a word-hyperbolic group on a CAT(0) cube complex $X$ that is dual to a system of walls associated to a finite collection of codimension-$1$ quasiconvex subgroups.
+Building on Sageev and motivated by obtaining a proper action on $X$, \bgrn-Wise [\citenum{bwBoundaryCriterionCubulation}, Theorem 1.4] formulate a boundary criterion and point out that these nearly geodesic surfaces satisfy the criterion [\citenum{bwBoundaryCriterionCubulation}, Corollary 4.2].